Ampoule Leak Test

 Ampoules need to be sealed completely, as any crack or defect can contaminate the sterile content inside.
 To protect medicines and patients, a robust Container Closure Integrity Test solution is key.

-Both test methods are non-destructive and provide deterministic, reliable and repeatable results in line with USP 1207 guidelines.
+Both solutions and test methods are non-destructive and provide deterministic, reliable and repeatable results in line with USP 1207 guidelines.
 The vacuum decay solution utilizes the ASTM F2338-09 standard test method to perform the test.
-In addition, the Multi-Q can be run in compliance with 21 CFR Part 11.
+In addition, the Multi-Q and Multi-Q HD can be run in compliance with 21 CFR Part 11.